 - 3.4.1 Robots will start behind the joint in between the start tile and the next tile along the course towards the evacuation zone.
-Correct placement will be checked by the referee. - 3.4.2 Modifying the robot during a run is prohibited, which includes remounting parts that have fallen off. - 3.4.3 Any parts that the robot loses intentionally or unintentionally will be left in the arena until the run is over.
-Team members and judges are not allowed to remove parts from the arena during a run. - 3.4.4 Teams are not allowed to give their robot any advance information about the field.
-A robot is supposed to recognize the field elements by itself. - 3.4.5 The robot must follow the course completely to enter the evacuation zone.
+Correct placement will be checked by the referee. - 3.4.2 Modifying the robot during a scoring run is prohibited, which includes remounting parts that have fallen off. - 3.4.3 Any parts that the robot loses intentionally or unintentionally will be left in the field until the run is over.
+Team members and judges are not allowed to remove parts from the field during a run.

+- 3.4.4 Teams are not allowed to give their robot any advance information about the field.
+A robot is supposed to recognize the field elements by itself. - 3.4.5 The robot must follow the course completely to enter the evacuation zone. - 3.4.6 The robot has visited a tile when more than half the robot is within that tile when viewed from above.